sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/README.md

-For any part of this work for which the license is applicable, this work is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International license.
-See [LICENSE.CC-BY-NC-ND-4.0](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/LICENSE).
+For any part of this work for which the license is applicable, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Internationallicense.
+See [LICENSE.CC-BY-NC-SA-4.0](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/LICENSE).